aholovenko/sa-21-deep-lesion/README.md

  uvicorn setup:app --host 0.0.0.0 --port 80
 ```

-1.2 Run in docker container
+Option 2: Run in docker container
 ```
  docker build . -t deep-lesion:latest
  docker run -p 8080:8080 deep-lesion
 ```

-1.3 Upload docker image to GCR and deploy to run on cloud
+Option 3: Upload docker image to GCR and deploy to run on cloud
 * Run a GitHub Action workflow `build-and-push`
 * Find your image in GCR with a tag used during the build
 * Configure to run on cloud